-At 3rd level, an alchemist can create alchemical items with astounding speed.
-This has numerous effects.
+At 3rd level, an alchemist can perform alchemy-related tasks with astounding speed.
+This has two distinct effects:

-- The alchemist can apply poison to a weapon as a move action with no chance of failure.
+- The alchemist can apply poison to a weapon as a move action (instead of a standard action).

 Swift Poisoning (Ex)

-At 6th level, an alchemist can apply a dose of poison to a weapon as a swift action, with no chance of failure.
+At 6th level, an alchemist can apply a dose of poison to a weapon as a swift action.